Program Details

 Housing & Meals

-Meals are "all inclusive" featuring local cooking.
-There will be one night out on the town per week where you will be responsible for your own meals, and a mid-weekend ocean retreat when you will be on your own.
+Meals are "all-inclusive" featuring local cooking.
+There will be one night out on the town per week where you will be responsible for your own dinner, and a mid-weekend ocean retreat when you will be on your own for all meals.
 Note: the Hostel stay is "dry" (no alcohol).

 Application Deadline